Here we move from taking assignments that we created to producing documentation for, and communicating to search teams about their tasks.

 There are three basic steps to taking your field teams into the digital world.
 First, team members should be connected to the team account so they can access all maps.
 Second, responders need to access the app and download relevant base layers before going out of cell service.
 Finally, responders need to know what data you expect them to record to the map and how to do so.

-The visual guides included below are available to download as pdf files in the Events Quick Guide Page.
+The visual guides included below are available to download as pdf files in the Mutual Aid Incident Quick Guide Page.

 1. Maps go in the Team Account.